 Make Friends with Other Solo Travellers

 One of the best parts of solo travel is the ability to meet cool people.
-The person next to you might be from Germany or from Cuba, either way, they are something new and intriguing to get to know.
+German?
+Amish? who cares it’s the best.
 Not only do you learn about life from making friends with other travellers, but you might also actually just make yourself a new life long friend.
-I met many on my journey throughout Morocco, which just added to the awesome adventure it was.

 Overall, Morocco is a beautiful and welcoming country for women solo travellers.
 There are some aspects to watch out for yet equally many other things to embrace.